30 kilometre stretch of M7 motorway to close overnight for month of August

 Rolling overnight closures

-A 30km section of the M7 southbound will be closed for overnight works between Junction 13 Kildare and Junction 16 Portlaoise East from tonight to Wednesday, August 28.
+A 30km section of the M7 southbound will be closed for overnight for works between Junction 13 Kildare and Junction 16 Portlaoise East until Wednesday, August 28.

 During this period, from Monday to Thursday, the motorway will close at 9pm each night, and reopen at 7am the next morning.